 The first author must:

-ACR will present up to 5 Gold Merit Awards to the highest scored abstract in each category.
-Abstract scores are based on quality of research and content, accuracy of research/content and interpretations, and relevance to the meeting.
+ACR will give up to five Gold Merit Awards.
+The Gold Merit Abstract Awards are presented to the highest scored abstract in each category.
+Abstract scores are based on quality of the research and content, the accuracy of the research/content and interpretations, and relevance to the meeting.

-The top scoring abstract in each of the 5 pathways will receive a $400 travel award.
-The recipient must complete a W-9 tax form and attend the meeting to claim the award in person.
-If the author does not attend the meeting, the award is forfeited.
+The top scoring abstract in each of the five pathways will receive a $400 travel award.
+The recipient must complete a W-9 tax form and must be present to claim the award in person.

 The American College of Radiology (ACR) is accredited by the Accreditation Council on Continuing Medical Education (ACCME) to sponsor continuing medical education activities for physicians.

 The ACR Financial Disclosure Policy: In compliance with ACCME requirements and guidelines, the ACR has developed a policy for review and disclosure of financial interests, and a method of resolution if a conflict does exist.
 The ACR maintains a tradition of scientific integrity and objectivity in its educational activities.
 In order to preserve this integrity and objectivity, all individuals participating as planners, presenters, authors, moderators and evaluators in an ACR educational activity or an activity jointly sponsored by the ACR must appropriately disclose any financial relationship with a commercial organization that may have an interest in the content of the educational activity.

 All first and co-authors will be required to complete a disclosure form and attest that the statements in the form are accurate and the abstract complies with the U.S. Government’s Health Insurance Portability and Accountability Act of 1996 (HIPAA) privacy and data security standards.
 Authors must attest that the abstract will adhere to all ACCME Criteria and Standards for Commercial Support.